 ©︎ Hiroyuki Sen / Unsplash

-(1) Osaka Station to Kyoto Station (JR Train)
+Route: Osaka Station to Kyoto Station

-– The easiest & most straightforward way if you’re afraid of getting lost!
+This is the easiest & most straightforward way if you’re afraid of getting lost!

 Since there’s no train transfer between Osaka Station & Kyoto Station, you don’t have to rush around looking for the right train.
 However, if your hotel or accommodation isn’t located near Kyoto Station, you may need to transfer to another line after arriving in Kyoto Station.
 If you are staying at MACHIYA INNS & HOTELS, contact our guest services team.
 We can help you find the best way to get to Kyoto city.